A Unified FPT Framework for Crossing Number Problems: Applications: FPT algorithms for many crossing number variants

-Since we only consider normal drawings, $\lambda(i)=4i$ satisfies the assumption of \Cref{def:crossing-counting-pair}.
-Likewise, it is easy to see that $\kappa_\Pi$ is non-increasing under the operations listed in \Cref{def:crossing-counting-pair}.
-Hence, our conclusion follows by an application of \Cref{thm:main} to $(\kappa_\Pi,\lambda)$ and the graph $G$.
+Since we only consider normal drawings, $r:=2t$ is an upper bound on the intersecting size of~$\DD$.
+Hence, our conclusion follows by an application of \Cref{thm:main}.
+Note that the factor $\delta(s+t)$ is a polynomial in $s+t$ and can be ignored in the runtime, given that there is already a factor of $2^{\poly(s+t)}$.

 Next, we consider the simple-drawing $\Pi$-crossing number, assuming $G$ is simple.
-We now, additionally, set $\kappa_\Pi(D)=\infty$ if $D$ is a non-simple drawing.
-For this case, it is important that our definition of a simple drawing does not immediately exclude drawings of non-simple graphs; while this is irrelevant for our simple graph~$G$, fulfillment of \Cref{def:crossing-counting-pair}, \cref{it:crocountI}(c), depends on this technical twist.
-The rest of the argument is identical. \end{proof}
+The only modification to the above argument is that we restrict $\DD$ to simple drawings.
+We remark that, for this case, it is important that our definition of a simple drawing does not immediately exclude drawings of non-simple graphs; indeed, while this is irrelevant for our simple graph~$G$, adding an uncrossed loop to a drawing~$D\in\DD$ must result in a drawing in~$\DD$. \end{proof}

-\subparagraph{Fan-crossing and fan-planar drawings.} A normal drawing is \emph{fan-crossing}~\cite{DBLP:journals/combinatorics/0001U22} if all edges crossing the same edge are incident to a common vertex.
+\subparagraph{Fan-crossing, fan-planar, and related drawing styles.} A normal drawing is \emph{fan-crossing}~\cite{DBLP:journals/combinatorics/0001U22} if all edges crossing the same edge are incident to a common vertex.
 One can restrict this notion to \emph{strongly} or \emph{weakly fan-planar} drawings, which not necessarily lead to the same crossing number problems, see \Cref{fig:fan} and Cheong, F\"orster, Katheder, Pfister, and Schlipf~\cite{DBLP:conf/gd/CheongFKPS23}.
 The \emph{fan-crossing}, \emph{strongly fan-planar}, and \emph{weakly fan-planar crossing numbers} are the minimum number of crossings over all strongly fan-planar, weakly fan-planar, and fan-crossing drawings in the plane, respectively.

-\begin{toappendix} \onlyapx{\subparagraph{Fan-crossing and fan-planar drawings.}} Formally, a fan-crossing drawing is called \emph{weakly fan-planar} if, whenever edges $f_1$ and~$f_2$ with a common end~$v$ both cross an edge~$e$, the (sub)arcs of both $f_1,f_2$ from $v$ to the crossing with~$e$ lie on the same side of~$e$; and it is called \emph{strongly fan-planar} if, moreover, in the described situation of $f_1,f_2$ both crossing $e$, the union $e\cup f_1\cup f_2$ in the drawing does not enclose both ends of~$e$ (in the plane).
-We refer to Cheong et al.~\cite{DBLP:conf/gd/CheongFKPS23} for a closer discussion. \end{toappendix}
+Formally, a fan-crossing drawing is called \emph{weakly fan-planar} if, whenever edges $f_1$ and~$f_2$ with a common end~$v$ both cross an edge~$e$, the (sub)arcs of both $f_1,f_2$ from $v$ to the crossing with~$e$ lie on the same side of~$e$; and it is called \emph{strongly fan-planar} if, moreover, in the described situation of $f_1,f_2$ both crossing $e$, the union $e\cup f_1\cup f_2$ in the drawing does not enclose both ends of~$e$ (in the plane).
+We refer to Cheong et al.~\cite{DBLP:conf/gd/CheongFKPS23} for a closer discussion.